danielnorberg/auto-matter/README.md

   letting you quickly describe your data and move on to using it without spending time on error prone and repetitive scaffolding.

-* AutoMatter also generates builders for your value types, as opposed to e.g. AutoValue.
+* AutoMatter generates builders for your value types.
+No need to deal with long and error prone argument lists in factory methods and constructors.

 * AutoMatter allows the value type definitions to be as minimal as possible.
 No need to write your own factory methods, use abstract modifiers or add json annotations, etc.

+* The value and builder implementations are generated using standard Java annotation processing at build time.
+Thus all code is visible, navigable and debuggable using standard Java IDE's.

 Why Not
 -------